 Switch to solar energy.
 Refuse products packaged with excessive plastic packaging.
 Buy from companies that produce ethically and sustainably.

-As consumers we’re constantly told to vote with our wallets to stir our planet from the brink of collapse toward a more sustainable future.
+As consumers we’re constantly told to vote with our wallets to stir our planet toward a more sustainable future.

 There’s no denying that how and what we buy can have a big impact.
 And we’re starting to see some changes in the marketplace.
 Big brands such as Adidas have introduced product lines made from ocean plastics.
 Fast food chains are offering meat-free burger alternatives on their menus (even though clumsily).